-Hemp CBD is becoming a go-to for disorders such as depression, anxiety, chronic pain, and epileptic seizures.
+Hemp CBD is becoming a go-to for many people for a variety of reasons.
 CBD comes is several forms such as tinctures, bath bombs, essential oils, capsules, and even dog treats.

 However, as CBD use is growing in popularity, companies are beginning to produce synthetic CBD oils.
 There is still a significant resistance against genuine CBD.
 Mostly, the resistance is based on a lack of knowledge and the idea that hemp CBD and marijuana are one and the same.

 It should be known, however, that while CBD and marijuana both come from the cannabis plant, hemp CBD does not have enough THC in it to create a high.
 It is not, therefore, a psychedelic drug.